 Palisade Peach Festival Sponsored by American Furniture Warehouse

-Ice Cream Social & Street Dance-Thursday, August 15th, 5:30 Downtown Palisade.
+Ice Cream Social & Street Dance - FREE - Thursday, August 11th, 5:30 Downtown Palisade

 Fun for the whole family.
-Friday night concert sponsored by Golden Gate Petroleum.
-This is a NO DOG event.
-Please visit website for your kennel needs with Upper Valley Kennel.
+Friday night concert sponsored by Grand Valley Bank.

 Vendors, Food, Live Music, Entertainment for the kids & the coloring contest.

-For a full view of the 2019 schedule, activities, Peach Jam Stage and for further details, please visit the website.
+For a full view of the 2022 schedule, activities, for more information please visit website

 Some of the first peach trees in the area were planted in 1882 by John Harlow and his wife, Jean.
 Besides farming, Harlow served as road overseer and local justice of the peace.